AdobeDocs/commerce-php/src/pages/developer/composer.md

 ---
-title: Introduction to Composer
+title: Introduction to Composer | Commerce PHP Extensions
-description:
+description: Learn how Adobe Commerce and Magento Open Source projects use Composer to manage software depenencies.
 ---

 # Introduction to Composer